Taste the sweet amber nectar of the South West in one of these Dorset breweries. Take a tour, sample...

 Piddlehinton sits on the river Piddle.
 Traditional Dorset thatched cottages, river views and rolling hills make the village picture perfect.
 The Piddle Valley is renowned for its excellent walks with many paths and bridal-ways.
 Park up at The Thimble Inn, take a walk and then return to sit by the roaring log fire and sample their amazing quality food.
-A day out in itself!
+A fantastic place to eat in Dorchester and a fun day out in itself!

 Real ales and traditional ciders will great you at this wooden beamed, cosy pub lit with oil lamps.
 With three roaring fires, one being a gorgeous large inglenook, The Hunters Moon is a dream.
 What is more, it is child friendly since they have a selection of children’s books, toys and board games.
 They also serve 16 wines by the glass which is rather unusual for a country pub and very appealing.
 Bag yourself a booth near the inglenook fire and enjoy a lovely afternoon in the country.

 Nestled on the hillside overlooking the beach and sea at Seatown, this lovely pub enjoyed a renovation in 2014, but retains all of its original character and charm.
 Local ales and cider sit on the drinks menu alongside delicious cocktails made from fine local spirits.
 The Anchor Inn has a great reputation for delicious food, it’s a great spot to stop for lunch or dinner with a view.
-For those who want to work up a healthy appetite, scale Golden Cap then walk down to The Anchor Inn.
+For those who want to work up a healthy appetite, scale Golden Cap (one of our favourite winter walks in Dorset!) then walk down to The Anchor Inn.
 Watch the sun set over the sea with a well earnt cocktail in hand.

 Set in a fantastic location, between the beach and harbour in West Bay, the Bridport Arms makes for a perfect rest stop to follow a wintery walk along the beach, or iconic cliffs.